I Love You (Dru Hill song)

 "I Love You" is the second single from Dru Hill's third album, Dru World Order.
 The single peaked at #77 on the Hot 100 and #27 on the R&B chart.
 The song stayed on the Hot 100 charts for a total of thirteen weeks.
+This was Dru Hill's final charting hit.

 Music video

 The music video was directed by Little X. The music video features actress and model La’Shontae Heckard, who plays Nokio's girlfriend, and Nokio's real life son, Jordan Ruffin.